ros2/ros2_documentation/source/Installation/Eloquent/OSX-Install-Binary.rst

    export NDDSHOME=/Applications/rti_connext_dds-5.3.1

-You may need to increase shared memory resources following https://community.rti.com/kb/osx510.

 If you want to install the Connext DDS-Security plugins please refer to `this page <../Install-Connext-Security-Plugins>`.

 Set up the ROS 2 environment